KudaJay09/alx-system_engineering-devops/README.md

 # alx-system_engineering-develops

-#
-This repository contains Shell, basics about Bash Projects
+This repository contains Shell, basics about Bash Projects.